 Recovery from Methadone Addiction

-Recovering from any addiction is difficult but it is possible.
-The success rates of recovering from methadone addiction vary depending on the individual and the steps they are taking to maintain sobriety.
-Although methadone use in place of other opioids is beneficial in some cases, in others, it leads to a number of side effects correlating with methadone addiction.
+Recovering from any addiction is difficult but possible.
+The success rates of recovering from methadone addiction vary depending on the individual and the steps the person is taking to maintain sobriety.
+Although methadone use in place of other opioids is beneficial in some cases, in others, it leads to side effects correlating with methadone addiction.

-The steps to successfully get off of methadone are difficult and can take a long time but ultimately the benefits are worth it.
+The steps to successfully get off methadone are challenging and can take a long time, but ultimately, the benefits are worth it.

-Also, when you are taking drugs for long durations of time, the chemical structure in your brain becomes altered.
-Sometimes these changes can be permanent.
+Also, when you take drugs for a long time, the chemical structure in your brain changes.
+Sometimes these changes are permanent.
 It is important to recognize the changes and if they correlate to co-occurring disorders or the development of mental illness.
 Proper diagnosis of a mental disorder can help you become more stable in your recovery and possibly prevent you from self-medicating, which will lead you to the initial obstacle and the symptoms of methadone addiction and withdrawal all over again.

-Through relapse can be a part of a number of individual’s stories, it does not mean you should give up.
-It is important to realize that this is a life-long process and, as human beings, we are not perfect.
+Through relapse does happen to many people in recovery, it does not mean you should give up.
+It is important to realize that this is a lifelong process and, as human beings, we are not perfect.
 Mistakes happen but what matters most is when they do, you utilize your support network and the tools you’ve learned in early recovery to begin again.